 Conveyors transport stainless steel trays of specimens from an outside entry point through the refrigerator to one of the AS/RS’s three robotic shuttle cranes inside the freezer.
 Each shuttle crane can transport up to two trays at a time to shelf locations and retrieve two trays from other locations with an average cycle time of 50 seconds.
 The three shuttle cranes combined can retrieve as many as 210 trays per hour.
 The retrieved trays are placed on the outbound conveyor system.
 The trays exit the freezer into the refrigerator where the conveyor branches in two directions.
-One branch takes trays of tubes to the Motoman AS/RS Sorter, which picks individual tubes requested for retrieval out of the trays and places them in small plastic racks that hold up to 30 tubes each.
+One branch takes trays of tubes to the Yaskawa Motoman AS/RS Sorter, which picks individual tubes requested for retrieval out of the trays and places them in small plastic racks that hold up to 30 tubes each.
 Since the deck of the AS/RS Sorter holds up to 39 racks, checkout requests can be built for up to 39 employees at the same time.
-With an overall retrieval time of less than 2.5 minutes, the requested tubes are typically in a rack waiting for the employee when the employee arrives at the checkout station.
+With an overall retrieval time of less than 2.5 minutes, tubes requested by employees in their own work areas are typically in a rack waiting for the employee when he or she arrives at the checkout station.